MohideenSheikSulaiman/SwiftConnect/Why use SwiftConnect.md

 - [x] Out of the box support for parsing (Codable)
 - [x] Support for upload tasks

-But that's not really where Connect shines, at its core it's very simple but the exposed APIs are very powerful what differs Connect from any other library
+But that's not really where SwiftConnect shines, at its core it's very simple but the exposed APIs are very powerful what differs SwiftConnect from any other library

 - [x] Path Parameters support
 - [x] Powerful chaining based on Futures / Promises